 Don't want to hassle bringing a bike on your trip?
 There are many bike rental shops in and around San Diego.
-Search for "bike rentals" on this site or on the route map above to find your preference.
+Search for "bike rentals" on this site or on the route map provided to find your preference.

 View Downtown to Liberty Station Along San Diego Bay in a larger map

 - 101 5th Avenue at Martin Luther King Jr. Promenade, San Diego, CA 92101

 - The bayfront area near the San Diego cruise terminal is home to the Navy Pier, ships such as the USS Midway Museum and the Star of India, and the Maritime Museum of San Diego.
 Across the way, the pretty Waterfront Park overlooks the yacht-filled bay.